 What makes a termination “wrongful” is when there is an illegal motivation behind it.
 An illegal motivation may be related to an employee’s race, gender, disability, religion, or because an employee exercised her rights to benefits such as workers’ compensation.

-It is important that you understand your rights, and we can help explain these rights and ensure that your employer is held accountable for its actions.
+It is important that you understand your rights, and our Employment Lawyer in Phoenix AZ, can help explain these rights and ensure that your employer is held accountable for its actions.

 It happens far too often – an employee makes a complaint, believing that he is doing “the right thing” by bringing the issue to management’s attention, but instead of being rewarded; the employee is marked and begins experiencing retaliation.